henatan99/pickmeup-UI/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### Usage
+The provided API for Geocode functionality is not working due to billing issue.
+You can input your own apiKey by settine the apiKey in `src/helpers/geo_code` file.

 Run the app in local server after setting it up.
 Then, enjoy the ride.

 ## Authors